Table of Contents

 🚸Best Neighborhoods in Frederick County for Young Families

 - Lake Linganore Community is made up of 13 villages.
 They share four lakes, three swimming pools, an 18-hole golf course, playgrounds, picnic areas, basketball courts, volleyball courts, six tennis courts and three sports fields.
 (We lived in Lake Linganore for 16 years and raised our 4 children there.
 We loved it!)
+Lake Linganore is a different kind of community than the rest, IMO, with much of the natural flavor kept in tact.
+If you’re looking for curbs and sidewalks, this isn’t your neighborhood.

 - Spring Ridge Community has a large pool and club house, stores at the entrance, playgrounds, and Spring Ridge Elementary is within the neighborhood.
+The close proximity to Frederick is a plus, while I-70 is a minute drive.

 - Whittier Pond is another planned, mixed use community, located off of Christopher Crossing and Yellow Springs Road.
 There is a pond next to a small commercial district.
 There are several ball fields throughout the community, with sidewalks and bike paths.
 The community has three pools.
 Whittier Elementary School is within the community.

 - The Villages of Urbana and Urbana Highlands are both planned communities about 5 minutes south of downtown Frederick.
-Like many planned communities, Conveniences include a community center, pools and tennis courts, newly built top-rated schools as well as a new, state-of-the-art public library.
+Like many planned communities, conveniences include a community center, pools and tennis courts, newly built top-rated schools as well as a new, state-of-the-art public library.
 The hiking/biking trails, and pedestrian pathways connect several residential villages to one another and to a market district, with convenient access to grocery stores, restaurants, retail stores and businesses.

 🏫Best Neighborhoods by School District in Frederick County